 segment file, about the same length as the HLS index file in

-fact), a best case end to end latency of around 2 seconds
+fact), a best case end to end latency of around 3 seconds can

 For initial testing, the hardware consists of a Raspberry Pi